DEVOTIONALS

 “Heavenly Father, thank You for the blessings you have for those

 who love Your Son.
-Even though I cannot see You, I know of Your
+Even though I can’t see You, I know of Your

 presence and the joy I can experience by knowing You better.
 The

-world cannot fill the desires of my heart, but You can.
+world can’t fill the desires of my heart, but You can.
 Through Your

-short-lived, but one that cannot be taken way.
-I pray that I will always
+not short-lived, but one that can’t be taken away.
+I pray that I will

 About Don Woodruff